 NATIONAL PECAN PIE DAY

-The makers of Karo syrup significantly popularized pecan pie.
-Their company has claimed the pie was a “discovery” in the 1930s by a corporate sales executive’s wife as a “new use for corn syrup.”
+Well-known cookbooks such as Fannie Farmer and The Joy of Cooking did not include this dessert until 1940.
+By then, Karo syrup found its way to the pantry shelves.
+Of course, the makers of the sweet syrup increased the popularity of pecan pie.
+Their company claimed the pie was a “discovery” in the 1930s by a corporate sales executive’s wife as a “new use for corn syrup.”

-HOW TO OBSERVE
+HOW TO OBSERVE NATIONAL PECAN PIE DAY

-Within our research, we were unable to find the creator of National Pecan Pie Day.
+We were unable to find the creator of National Pecan Pie Day.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!